-Xiami Technology News, Statistics & Insights
+Xiami News, Trends & Insights

-Xiaomi is a privately owned Chinese electronics company headquartered in Beijing, China.
+Xiaomi is a Chinese electronics company headquartered in Beijing, China.
 Its founder and CEO is Lei Jun.
 It started designing and selling flagship smartphone Mi and it has expanded into a wider range of consumer electronics.

 Xiaomi, founded on 6 April 2010 by Lei Jun, focused their resources on online and mobile channels forgoing expensive retail outlets and sells mobile phones directly to consumers in China.
 It offers batches of 200,000 to 300,000 phones at a time, and they often sell out in minutes, which is a common marketing tactic employed by Xiaomi.

-Xiaomi is good at social e-commerce marketing on Weibo, Wechat, Baidu Tieba, QQ, and other online forums.
+Xiaomi is good at social e-commerce marketing on Weibo, WeChat, Baidu Tieba, QQ, and other online forums.
 When it was just founded, their staff spent a lot of time on forums, making comments, and posting.
 And they also searched for senior users in forums and picked out 100 out of 1000 to join their operating system design and feedback.

 Official website: Mi.com